renzomonteadora/renzomonteadora.github.io/_posts/2024-08-01-01 Multiple Spanning Tree Protocol.md

 ## MSTP Configuration
-We are going to assign VLAN 10 and VLAN 20 into different instances (Instance-1 and Instance-2) and a name to our MST region by using the following CLI command below.
+We will assign VLAN 10 and VLAN 20 to different instances (Instance 1 and Instance 2) and assign a name to our MST region using the following CLI commands.
 ```console
 configure terminal
 	spanning-tree mst configuration